 We had one week’s holiday in April and I went for a visit to the National Pingtung Science and Technology University (NPSTU).
 I’ve always heard that the School of Veterinary Medicine there was pragmatic, and my visit was indeed an eye-opening experience.
-Its facilities complete and faculty spacious, not only there is a clinic for large animals, they even have an autopsy room for large animals and an animal blood donation car.
+Its facilities are complete and faculty spacious, not only there is a clinic for large animals, they even have an autopsy room for large animals and an animal blood donation car.
 There is also a monkey skeleton in their specimen room which I have never seen before.
-I understand from a friend who is now in year two studying in that School, that their curriculum is similar to National Taiwan University (NTU), only NTU is more focused on textbook knowledge whilst NPSTU more on practice, NTU more on pets whilst NPSTU more on economic and wild animals.
+I understand from a friend who is now in year two studying in that School, that their curriculum is similar to National Taiwan University (NTU), only NTU is more focused on textbook knowledge whilst NPSTU is more on practice, NTU is more on pets whilst NPSTU is more on economic and wild animals.
 This visit exposed me to many facilities that don’t exist in NTU, and it was very fruitful.

 — Chau Sin Lee

 This month, I learnt some laboratory techniques to identify viruses.
 I was taught to perform plaque assay and immunocytochemistry staining which could be used to estimate the colony-forming unit (CFU) of the virus and to visualize the localization of viral antigen in cells respectively.
 For physiology practical lessons, I participated in experiments regarding the circulatory system.
 Group mates and I performed tests on one of the group mates and monitor his change in pulse and ECG waves with electrodes placed on special points of the body with the electrodes connected to an ECG machine.

 — Yeu Ernest

 It has been a month already since the start of the second semester.
 In this semester, I have to work and learn driving apart from the academic studies, which makes me busier, but at the same time enrich my life and help me acquire time management skills.